90sidort/testTodoApp/README.md

 # testTodoApp
 This is a todo app for auto tests demonstration purposes.
-This repo contains simple Todo App based on The Modern JavaScript Bootcamp by Andrew Mead and cypress test that I have created for it.
+This repo contains simple Todo App based on The Modern JavaScript Bootcamp by Andrew Mead and cypress tests that I have created for it.

 To run:
 1. Download or clone repository